Pilots playing the safety card to goose negotiations - Part 2

 For the second time, pilots seem to be questioning their airline safety as a negotiating ploy now that United pilots have filed suit in US District Court for the Eastern District of New York to issue a stay against the completion, set for Friday, to complete training on new procedures.

 The Air Line Pilots Association (ALPA) move on United comes after the US Airways Pilots Association (USAPA) questioned US Airways safety prompting a suit by US Airways against its pilots.
 United accused the pilots of a bald attempt to influence negotiations on an integrated pilot contract covering both the United and Continental pilot groups.
 It cited FAA approval of its training procedures.
 Even so, United’s Master Executive Council Chair Captain Wendy Morse, denied the two were related.

 ALPA wants more time to complete and absorb training before the company is issued its single operating certificate (SOC), saying issuing the stay of Friday’s deadline for incorporation of new procedures would allow management and union to negotiate their differences.
-However, United is hoping to achieve an integrated pilot contract and SOC by year end, although it has acknowledged a new contract may not happen.
+However, United is hoping to achieve a an integrated pilot contract and SOC by year end, although it has acknowledged a new contract may not happen.
 Pilots will get their day in court Wednesday.

 United pilots are being trained to take on Continental’s procedure and claim they haven’t had long enough to absorb them with Friday’s deadline for converting to them looming.
 They are also complaining that United’s former reliance on classroom training has been replaced by more computer-based training.